 step += 1

-Important points from the loop above:
+There are some important considerations from the loop above:

-2. The loss function for the generator is calculated only once.
-If you observe carefully it is the same loss function that is used by the discriminator to calculate the loss for fake images.
+- The loss function for the generator is calculated only once.
+If you observe carefully, it is the same loss function that is used by the discriminator to calculate the loss for fake images.
 The only difference is that instead of using the torch.zeros_like function, torch.ones_like function is used.
 The interchanging of labels from 0 to 1 enables the generator to learn representations that will produce real images, therefore fooling the discriminator.

 Mathematically, we can define the whole process as: